 We help clients obtain, retain, and fulfill the requirements of government contracts.

-Being a government supplier brings with it a host of government legal, regulatory and contractual requirements.
+Being a government supplier brings with it a host of government legal, regulatory, and contractual requirements.
 We have experience in a wide array of matters through which government agencies monitor the accountability and transparency of work for the government, including:

-- preparation and defense of affirmative action plans
+- Preparing and defending affirmative action plans

-- handle OFCCP audits
+- Handling OFCCP audits

-- management training in adopting and implementing policies to achieve compliance with government contracting requirements
+- Management training in adopting and implementing policies to achieve compliance with government contracting requirements

 - Our lawyers defended a seven-figure Davis-Bacon Act administrative proceeding and simultaneous Department of Labor FLSA lawsuit, with related claims among various contractors.

-- Our attorneys represented a construction company subjected to a rigorous OFCCP audit that resulted in a clean bill of health
+- Our attorneys represented a construction company subjected to a rigorous OFCCP audit that resulted in a clean bill of health.